thirumurthis/Learnings/seaweed-s3/README-blog.md

 #### Apisix installation

-To install the Apisix control-plane and data-plane, the command looks like below.
+The Apisix is installed in control-plane and data-plane.
+The command looks like below.

 The certificate secret is passed as argument to the control plane installation.
 The resources are deployed in apisix namespace.

 ```sh
 helm upgrade --install --create-namespace -n apisix apisix-cp apisix/apisix \